SpookyCorgi/phiz/plugins/unity/README.md

 Phiz Unity Plugin

-Version: 0.3.0
+Version: 0.3.1

+**Make sure you are running the latest version to prevent error.**

 How to use
 1. Copy and paste everything into the Unity project.